 As the holiday season is upon us, the City of Douglas Police Department would like to remind everyone that holiday shopping can present some danger.
-During the holiday season, people become less attentive as their lives become more hectic, which creates an opportune time for burglars, muggers, and pickpockets.
+During the holiday season, people become less attentive as their lives become more hectic, which could make them susceptible to crime and danger.
 Taking a few prevention measures can help ensure a jovial holiday season.

 Stay safe this holiday season by following some of these tips:

-- Keep large packages and valuables in the trunk.
-Don’t overburden yourself with packages.
+- Keep large packages and valuables in the trunk – do not make multiple trips to the vehicle.

 - ATMs – do not use or get out of vehicle if someone is around; be discrete when entering pin numbers at ATMs or using inside stores.

 - When making purchasing using your debit or credit card look at your receipt before signing the pad or before leaving the register to make sure you had no unapproved charges or cash advances you did not ask for.